How to Become Graduate Faculty

 - Clinical and research faculty,

-- Administrative faculty who have been nominated by a UNR department/program for graduate faculty status, and
+- Administrative faculty and/or UNR Med faculty who have been nominated by a UNR department/program for graduate faculty status, and

 - Non-NSHE individuals who have been approved by the Dean of the Graduate School.
 To be approved, such individuals need to demonstrate the ability to contribute to the graduate education as defined in section I of this document.
 To nominate such an individual for approval, the Director of Graduate Studies for the student's department/program must forward a memorandum and the nominee's current CV to the Dean of the Graduate School.